corda/corda/docs/source/getting-set-up.rst

    c.
 Add Corda Enterprise binaries to a local directory and register a local Maven repository pointing to this directory with Gradle.

 .. note:: Upon receiving the binaries, the quickest way to get started developing your CorDapps is **option a**.
 This can
-          be done by firstly unpacking the ``corda-3.0-developer-pack.tar.gz`` tarball.
+          be done by firstly unpacking the ``corda-3.1-developer-pack.tar.gz`` compressed tarball.
 Then, copy the unpacked ``respository`` folder to your local Maven repository located at ``C:\Documents and Settings\{your-username}\.m2``.

 Run from the command prompt